pmusau17/rtreach/src/notes.md

-# On rtreach
+# On Rtreach

 These are my notes as I seek to understand how this tool works.
 At the end of this, I hope this is a useful guide for anyone who wishes to use this tool for real-time reachability.

-# Definitions/Reference
+## Definitions/Reference

 - **REAL**: double

-# On x86 systems this is what gets executed when you run make
+### On x86 systems this is what gets executed when you run make

 ```
 gcc -std=gnu99 -O3 - Wall facelift.c geometry.c interval.c simulate.c util.c \